-This crunchy breakfast biscuit may be the closest I'll ever get.
+This crunchy breakfast biscuit which might be the closest I'll ever get.

 I like this recipe because of its crunch.

-Like me, I am sure you don't always want to heat up your oven to make a sweet snack.
+Like me, I am sure you don't always want to turn on your oven to make a sweet snack.

 But when I want a quick cookie, these are the easy keto cookies I like...

-I like these because they are so quick to make and are a tasty and healthy snack.
+I like these because they are quick to make and are a tasty and healthy snack.

-Personally I make them with almond butter as I very much limit my peanut butter intake.
+I make them with almond butter as I usually limit my peanut butter intake.
 I know that makes them more expensive, but it does work well.

-But, if you really can't stand coconut, Melissa suggests pulsing almonds or cashews down until relatively fine and replace the coconut with the nuts.
+But, if you really can't stand coconut, Melissa suggests pulsing almonds or cashews down until relatively fine and replacing the coconut with the nuts.

-If you do substitute the coconut for nuts, let us know how that worked out for you.
+If you substitute the coconut for nuts, let us know how that worked out.